devopsdays/devopsdays-web/content/events/2022-geneva/program/olivier-crozier.md

 However, now with WSL2, we can install docker, podman, or even a kubernetes dev platform, and work on Windows files like if they are Linux files (permissions, symlinks).

-â†’ WSL2 solves all the problems for dev people on Windows.
+WSL2 solves all the problems for dev people on Windows.